strawgate/es-knowledge-base-mcp/README.md

 *   **LEARN**: Obtain and index entire documentation stores (e.x. every word of every page of https://docs.pytest.org/en/stable/contents.html) from the Web, git repositories, or the local filesystem.
 *   **REMEMBER**: Store working information, user preferences, and rules as "memories" for future reference.

+Internally, the server uses a `KnowledgeBaseClient` protocol to abstract interactions with the knowledge base backend, allowing for potential future flexibility.
+The current implementation uses Elasticsearch.

 This MCP Server is powered by [Elasticsearch Serverless Search (Start a free trial)](https://www.elastic.co/guide/en/serverless/current/what-is-elasticsearch-serverless.html) for inference, and vector search, and [Elastic Crawler](https://github.com/elastic/crawler) for crawling, parsing, and indexing.

 ## Benefits